 Zaynab performs throughout the UK & Europe as a freelance double bassist and violone player, specialised in historically informed performance practice.
-Experienced as both a chamber and orchestral musician in the field of early music, Zaynab has played under the direction of such notable figures as William Christie, Sir Simon Rattle, James Gaffigan, François-Xavier Roth, Richard Egarr and Maggie Faultless and has performed with orchestras such as Orchestra of the Age of Enlightenment, Ex Cathedra, Music for Awhile and La Serenissima.
+Experienced as both a chamber and orchestral musician in the field of early music, Zaynab has played under the direction of such notable figures as William Christie, Sir Simon Rattle, James Gaffigan, François-Xavier Roth, Richard Egarr and Maggie Faultless and has performed with orchestras such as Orchestra of the Age of Enlightenment, The English Concert, Ex Cathedra, Music for Awhile and La Serenissima.

 Zaynab resides in Birmingham, UK.